Gross-Hopkins Duals of Higher Real K-theory Spectra: The monochromatic layer

 Let $I_k$ be the ideal $(p,v_1,\ldots,v_{k-1})$ in $\E_*$, with the convention that $I_0$ is the zero ideal.
 Note that $v_k$ is invariant modulo $I_k$.
 As in \cite[Section 5]{ravloc} or \cite{StrickGrossHop}, consider the cofiber sequences

 One deduces from the fact that $\mono (v_k^{-1}\E/I_k^{\infty} ) \simeq \ast$ for $k<n$ that

+Recall that $\G_n$ acts on $\mono \E \simeq \E \smsh \mono S$ via its natural action on $\E$.
 Our goal in this section is to understand the cohomology of $C_p$ with coefficients $ \E_*/I_k^{\infty} $ in terms of its cohomology with coefficients in $\E_*/I_{k-1}^{\infty}$.
 To this end, we recall the following theorem, which is an adaptation of unpublished work of Hopkins and Miller.